woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 #### Step 2.2 - Initiate and Connect to a Local H2O Cluster

-Using the argument ```max_mem_size``` in function ```h2o.init(...)```, we can control the physical memory usage for the local H2O cluster.
+Using the argument ```max_mem_size``` in function ```h2o.init(...)```, we can manually limit the physical memory usage.
 In this tutorial, we set a limit of 1GB of memory as it is the maximum allowance of the Domino free tier.

 ```